xparadoxical/gddocs/docs/resources/server/level.md

 ## Level

 A level is a playable object in Geometry Dash, namely coming with data that explains on what it is, and the string that the client interprets, known as a [level string](/topics/levelstring_encoding_decoding).
-It is also used for level lists.

 A typical level server response is structured with a `key:value:key:value` pairing and is then split with a `|`